Autonomous Reinforcement of Behavioral Sequences in Neural Dynamics: Introduction

 \section{Introduction}

-Computational approaches to reinforcement learning (RL) often formalize the learning problem in terms of discrete state and action spaces, with a learning agent that operates in discrete time~\cite{sutton1998reinforcement}.
-The problem of how these discrete representations emerge from sensory-motor representations, which are continuous in time and in space, is often not addressed in the RL literature.
-On the other hand, some RL models in neuroscience include the continuous neural representations of states and actions, but they do not address the problem of learning \emph{sequences} of behaviors through reinforcement, as well as how these sequences may be generated using real sensors and motors~\cite{schultz1997neural,berns1998computational}.
+\textbf{Standard approaches to reinforcement learning} (RL;~\cite{sutton1998reinforcement}) typically formalize the learning problem in terms of discrete state and action spaces, and have a learning agent that operates in discrete time.
+How can such discrete representations emerge from spatiotemporally continuous sensory and motor representations? \textbf{Computational neuroscience models of learning from reward} do include continuous neural representations of states and actions, but these typically involve purely \textit{immediate} rewards; thus not addressing the general RL problem, in which the reward is potentially delayed.
+How can a neural model learn rewarding sequences through delayed reinforcement, and, further, how can these sequences be generated using real sensors and motors~\cite{schultz1997neural,berns1998computational}?

-Here, we present a neural-dynamic model that implements an RL agent, which is able to acquire action sequences based on a reward signal and uses the state and action representations that may be continuously linked to raw perceptual inputs and motor dynamics.
-In the neural-dynamic RL architecture, the behavioral decisions are modeled as instabilities in the dynamics of neural fields which are continuous in time and are graded in space.
-These instabilities demarcate transitions between stable states that represent the agent's actions, as they unfold continuously in physical time and environment.
-As stable states emerge from the continuous dynamics, they form the basis for building neural-dynamic representations of previously selected pairs of states and actions, their eligibility traces, and value function of the reinforcement learner.

-The model uses the neural-dynamic framework of Dynamic Field Theory (DFT)~\cite{GS2008} to represent the behaviors of the agent that form the state-action space, on which learning operates.
-The well-known RL algorithm SARSA is used to implement the reinforcement learning of action sequences over these representations.
-We provide a method for autonomously discretizing behaviors occurring in a real-time continuous neural-dynamic framework that enables RL in continuous sensory-motor processes.
-We implement the model, which we call Dynamic Neural (DN) SARSA($\lambda$), in a simple color sequence learning scenario and demonstrate its functioning on a real robot.
+To understand the contribution herein, one needs to understand three perspectives: at the core is the \textbf{Dynamic Field Theory} (DFT) perspective.
+DFT has not yet integrated general learning from reward into its framework.
+Our purpose is to add RL to DFT, but \textbf{standard reinforcement learning} is not completely appropriate for DFT, while \textbf{computational neuroscience RL} does not address the general learning problem, nor is it typically fast enough for real-time robotic systems.
+We arrive at a middle ground: an algorithm we call Dynamic-Neural (DN) SARSA($\lambda$).
+This \textit{neural-dynamic} RL model is able to learn action sequences from a delayed reward signal over state and action representations that are continuously linked to raw perceptual inputs and motor dynamics.
+Moreover, the model shows how eligibility traces (ET), can be realized in neural circuits by implementing the ET as an Item and Order working memory\cite{grossberg2011neural, grossberg1978WM}.